gerph/riscos-presenter/rougol/speaker-notes.md

 There are 5 sections to the talk -

-- a little bit of background to set the scene
+- a little bit of background
 - a discussion of what JFPatch-as-a-service is and what you can do with it
 - a very light dive into how that service works,
 - a look at the system that powers everything.
 - and finally some conclusions.

-FIXME: Decide if I’m doing demos as I go, or just at the end.

 At the end of the talk I’ll take questions on the subjects that have been covered here, for as long as people want to stick around.

 ---

-# Background
+# 1. Background

 We jump back about a year and a half, which will set the scene...